cmroug14/writing-archimedes/Notebook.md

 ## Notebook

+### 10/25/13
+Imaged the first five axioms of *Sphere and Cylinder* and marked up the hard copy of the text.

+Marked up the hard copy of the text for lemmata 8 (through first two imaged sections).

 ### 10/11/13
 Imaged the preface of *Sphere and Cylinder* and marked up the hard copy of the text for the preface.